The Web address of this article is

 Surface reasons for romantic-sexual affairs (above) are usually

-caused by primary factors like these:
+caused by primary reasons like these:

 1) One or

-both original partners have been ruled by a false self, and no one knew it.
+false self, and no one knew it.
 That means...

 The couple's